 Research

-My research interests are quite varied (hence the degrees in economics and philosophy), including areas such as Ecological (Macro)Economics, Comparative Political Economy and Varieties of Capitalism, Post-growth/degrowth, Labor Economics, Feminist Theory, or Philosophy of Economics.
+My research interests are quite varied (hence the degrees in economics and philosophy), including areas such as Ecological (Macro)Economics, Frankfurt School Critical Theory, Comparative Political Economy and Varieties of Capitalism, Post-growth/degrowth, Labor Economics, and Feminist Theory.
 I’m driven by questions rather than by disciplinary boundaries, and most of these questions circle around the conditions, requirements and challenges of a socio-ecological transition in the face of climate breakdown.

 Rather than trying to boil down my research to specific areas, I’d like to present some current research that is in various stages - I hope that this list will give a better idea of what I am currently working on and thinking through.
 If you are interested in any of these topics, I’m always happy to exchange thoughts!